William C. Smith Jr.: Health care

 During the 2019 legislative session, Smith introduced the End-of-Life Option Act, which would provide palliative care to terminally ill patients.
-The bill failed to pass out of the Maryland Senate after state senator Obie Patterson refused to cast a vote on it, causing it to die in a tied 23-23 vote.
+The bill failed to pass out of the Maryland Senate after state senator Obie Patterson refused to cast a vote on it, causing it to die in a tied 23–23 vote.

 Housing

 During the 2020 legislative session, Smith introduced the HOME Act, which banned discrimination in housing on the basis of source of income.
 The bill passed and became law.

 In 2021, Smith introduced legislation that would prohibit landlords from evicting tenants without providing a "just cause" and establish a statewide rental assistance fund.
-After a bill requiring just-cause evictions became law, he signed onto a letter calling on Governor Larry Hogan to fully fund the bill.
+In May 2021, he signed onto a letter calling on Governor Larry Hogan to use federal rent relief funding to support an unfunded state law allowing low-income tenants access to legal representation on eviction cases.

 In February 2023, following a gas explosion at Flower Branch Apartments in Silver Spring, Maryland, that killed seven and injured 68 residents, Smith said he would put Governor Wes Moore's appointment of Juan Alvarado to the Maryland Public Service Commission on hold, saying that he wanted to probe Alvarado's role in the investigations following the Flower Branch emergency.
 Alvarado withdrew his nomination a few days later.

 Immigration

 During the 2021 legislative session, Smith introduced the TRUST Act, a bill that would prohibit police from asking detainees about their immigration status and limit governments' ability to sharing data with U.S. Immigration and Customs Enforcement (ICE), and the Dignity Not Detention Act, which would prohibit counties from holding contracts with ICE.
 Both bills were vetoed by Governor Hogan, but legislators voted to override his veto during its special legislative session later that year.

 During the 2025 legislative session, Smith supported the Maryland Values Act, which would have prohibited counties from entering into 287(g) programs with ICE.
 However, on the final day of the session, the Senate Judicial Proceedings Committee removed provisions that would have banned such agreements, with Smith telling Bolts that he believed passing the bill would result in retaliatory actions from the Trump administration.
-After the Trump administration slashed federal funding to Maryland anyway, he supported a bill banning 287(g) contracts in Maryland in November 2025.
+After the Trump administration slashed federal funding to Maryland anyway, he supported a bill banning 287(g) contracts in Maryland during the 2026 legislative session.